fruit-testbed/p2p-update/README.md

    * `$ python eventcreate.py talkto (IP-addr-used-by-peer)`: contacts proxy server to start the process of establishing a peer-to-peer session with the machine at the given address/behind a NAT with the given address.

-   * `$ python eventcreate.py sendfile (path-to-file)`: currently creates a torrent file from the file given and its MD5 hash.
+   * `$ python eventcreate.py sendfile (path-to-file)`: creates a torrent file from the file or directory given, then appends the MD5 hash of the torrent file to the torrent metadata as part of the event payload.
+Uses functions from **torrentformat.py**.
 Will broadcast this data to other peers in future commits.

    * `$ python eventcreate.py endsession`: alerts peers in the current peer-to-peer session that this machine is leaving, leaves the session, then resumes contact with proxy server.